Holygent/FeelistPublic/README.md

+> [!IMPORTANT]
+> This repo is under construction.
+Please come back later or [contact me](mailto:holygent@outlook.com) to stay updated.

+> [!NOTE]
-Note: "FeelistPublic" is the name of this repository only.
+> "FeelistPublic" is the name of this repository only.
 For reference, simply use "Feelist".

 # [About Feelist](./README.md)
 Feelist is a relationship-based app.